S.H.I.E.L.D.: H.A.T.E.

 H.A.T.E.
 (Highest Anti Terrorism Effort) is a parody of S.H.I.E.L.D. created for Marvel Comics' 12-issue series Nextwave by comics author Warren Ellis.
-The leader of H.A.T.E., General Dirk Anger is a parody of Nick Fury.
-This series depicts H.A.T.E. as being a secretive organization with suspect motives led by the madman, Anger, who has self-control and sexual issues.
+The leader of H.A.T.E., General Dirk Anger, is a parody of Nick Fury.
+H.A.T.E. is a secretive organization with suspect motives led by Anger, who has self-control and sexual issues.